 We believe it is important for each child to gain experience with both scientific equipment, language, and scientific principles.
 To this end our workshops are jam-packed with material and tools.

 All our workshops cover core ACARA outcomes and are matched with their corresponding curriculum codes to make choosing the appropriate workshop easy.

 For more information on all School Workshops and Programs, please contact us.
 We can provide you with everything you need to make the experience as positive and hassle free as possible.

-Along with our already popular, Biology, Chemistry and Physical sciences workshops, in 2018 you'll find some new additions PLUS we are also excited to introduce Echuca's Floating Classroom.
-We've added a little bit of history to our workshop menu!
+Along with our already popular, Biology, Chemistry and Physical sciences workshops, you'll find some new additions PLUS we have also included a History of Toys workshop called Henry Hopwoods Toybox.
+It's a different take on Toys and Forces!

 FUN WITH CRITTERS F-2

 DRINK THE WATERWAYS F-6

 Focusing on the example of local waterways, we watch the change from a crystal clear stream where a river begins in the mountains to a mucky drain as it slowly meanders through towns and farming land.
 Discover our influence on the process and also how we can become part of the solution.
 Begin the clean up process with filtration and flocculation experiments.